New Trends in the Construction Industry

 Even before the COVID-19 pandemic swept across the globe, companies were already starting to put a new emphasis on safety.

-Safety trends in construction are utilizing technological advancements that you are experiencing in your personal life, such as fitness trackers as wearable technology.
+Safety trends in construction are utilizing technological advancements that you are experiencing in your personal life, such as fitness trackers and wearable technology.

 Now, there are work boots that connect to Wi-Fi to send GPS coordinates to their supervisors, alerting them if workers have fallen or are too tired.